Bushfire

 Being prepared is everybody's responsibility.

-While your house may not be threatened by a direct fire front, embers can travel tens of kilometres to affect neighbouring houses.
+Your house may not be threatened by a direct fire front but embers can travel tens of kilometres to affect neighbouring houses.
 Smoke from a bushfire also can be a threat to your family and pets.

-Queensland Fire and Emergency Services (QFES) provides the following tips to help you prepare for this bushfire season.
+The Queensland Fire Department (QFD) provides the following tips to help you prepare for each bushfire season.

 Before a bushfire warning

-- Ensure your emergency plan is up-to-date and your emergency kit is ready, should you decide to 'go early'.
+• Make sure your emergency plan is up-to-date and your emergency kit is ready, should you decide to 'go early'

-- Make sure your water supply will be sufficient if there is a bushfire.
+• Make sure you have enough water supply if there is a bushfire

-- Ensure fire trucks can obtain access to your property.
+• Make sure fire trucks can access your property

 During a bushfire event in your area

-- Check and patrol for embers inside, particularly in the roof space.
+• Check and patrol for embers inside, especially in the roof space

 Be prepared for the effects of a bushfire including heat and wind, smoke, noise, loss of power and phone lines, and loss of water pressure.